Krishna Priya Arni

 Although she chose an online degree program mostly because of the pandemic, she’s not regretting it.
 She admits that initially she had a lot of questions, as she had no idea how online education worked, such as how to get textbooks, collaborate on group activities, the examinations, classes, and if was really possible to get a solution and clarification from professors.

-“I had a lot of questions and my advisor answered everything so patiently,” Priya Arni said.
-“My advisor gave examples from her own experiences, explained to me how exams are given using proctored sessions, how we can reach professors and she gave me some suggestions.
+“I had a lot of questions and my adviser answered everything so patiently,” Priya Arni said.
+“My adviser gave examples from her own experiences, explained to me how exams are given using proctored sessions, how we can reach professors and she gave me some suggestions.
 I have repeatedly asked about the differences between the online degree and in-person college, and if there is a difference in the final degree that will be awarded if I take online.
 Only then I decided and went ahead with this online mode of option."

 “This program is really flexible,” she continued.
 “This is the thing I liked most about it, because initially when I was searching, I saw most other programs require attendance during the daytime from 9 to 5.
 So, I have to leave my kid somewhere.”